Skip to main content

 Store the webhook API key securely.
 Anyone with this key could potentially send fake call events to your system.

-OPBX automatically configures the webhook URL for Cloudonix callbacks.
-The default URL follows this pattern:
+OPBX automatically configures the webhook URLs for Cloudonix callbacks.
+The effective base URL is resolved in this priority order:

 Behind NAT or Firewall